 The price of Bitcoin is measured in a currency like US Dollar (USD) or South African rand (ZAR) .
 Here’s a quick Bitcoin to rand price calculator and graph.

-Imagine we live in a world with only one type of apple and that they for this demo, all of the same quality.
+Imagine we live in a world with only one type of apple and that these apples, for this demo, all of the exact same quality.
 In this world, we have a farmer, Sally, who takes her ripe apples to a marketplace to exchange them for money.

-Now, if there is only one farmer and there is a big demand for apples, she can keep charging a higher price and higher price.
-She’ll say “Hey, I’m selling apples” and a buyer comes over and he says “Hey, I’d like to buy an apple!” and they will start trading.
-If Sally charges less than what the buyer is willing to pay, she’ll make an instant sale.
-She can in theory keep increasing the price until the point at which the buyer says, “Hey, this is too expensive, I’m not interested in buying anymore”.
+Now, if there is only one farmer and there is a big demand for apples (for some reason, everyone wants them right now), she can keep charging a higher and higher price.
+She’ll say “Hey, I’m selling apples” and a buyer will come over and say “Hey, I’d like to buy an apple!” and they will start trading.

-Since we’re living in a place where lots of people like apples, there are now hundreds of apple farmers, all eager to make some money.
-These new farmers will come to market with their apples and set up shop next to Sally.
-They will soon see that by pricing their apples a little cheaper, they can get more trades.
-Through healthy competition and the forces of supply and demand, the price of apples from all the different farmers should soon stabilise.
+Now we have thousands of people who want apples, and hundreds of apple farmers, all eager to make some money.
+These farmers will also come to the marketplace with their apples and set up shop next to Sally.
+They will soon see that by selling their apples a little cheaper, they can get more buyers to buy from them (up to a point, because they still have costs in getting their apples to the market).
+Through competition and the forces of supply and demand, the price of apples from all the different farmers should soon stabilise.

-This is how you get the price of apples (in rand).
+This is how you get the price of apples.

 Getting the price of Bitcoin in South African rand, works exactly the same way.

-Since Bitcoin markets are open to thousands of buyers and sellers, this means that there is healthy competition and a fair market-derived exchange rate.
+Since Bitcoin markets are open to tens or hundreds of thousands of buyers and sellers, this means that there is healthy competition and a fair market-derived exchange rate.

-You may see that the price of Bitcoin on one exchange may be different than the price on another (and the enterprising reader may want to gain from this price difference).
+You will see that the price of Bitcoin on one exchange might be slightly different than the price on another exchange (and the enterprising reader may want to gain from this price difference).

-This is the equivalent of when you have two or more apple markets in the same city: maybe the price of apples will be slightly lower at the one and a little higher at the other.
-Over time, people will only buy the cheaper apples and the prices should adjust again.
+This is the equivalent of when you have two or more apple marketplaces in the same city: maybe the price of apples will be slightly lower at the one and a little higher at the other.
+Over time, people will buy the apples at the cheaper market (and maybe even sell them at the more expensive market) and the prices should adjust again.

-If we have a market is in the south of the country and they actually only farmed apples in the north, there should theoretically be cheaper apples available in the north.
+If we have a marketplace in the south of the country but they only gr apples in the north, there should theoretically be cheaper apples available in the north.
 And farmers like making money more than they like apples.

 If enough farmers go from the south to the north to buy the cheap apples, the merchants in the north will soon start increasing their price, until some sort of equilibrium has been found.

-This process of buying on one market and selling on another is called arbitrage.
+This process of buying something on one market and selling on another at a higher price is called arbitrage.